translation/rails/CONTRIBUTING.md

 Feel free to contribute to this repository by creating a Pull Request.

-Create an issue or reach us by email (contact@translation.io) before doing the work if you want to increase the chances for your Pull Request to be accepted.

 ## Pull Request Process

 1. Fork the repository.